wangzelin007/microsoft-notes/2021/code-review/command review guide.md

 Azure-cli:
 - Could we get the valid value of build_pool_size from Python SDK?
+- Since @ResourceGroupPreparer is used in this test, the snapshot will be automatically removed after this test is completed.
+Therefore, the exposure of SAS token will not cause security vulnerabilities.
+We can consider adding exclusion for credential scanning in file CredScanSuppressions.json

 Title:
 [App Config] BREAKING CHANGE: Support app service slots